Lugo: Economy

+The nearest passenger airports are A Coruña Airport, located 90 km north east and Santiago–Rosalía de Castro Airport, located 93 km west of Lugo.

 Main sights

 Lugo is the only city in the world to be surrounded by completely intact Roman walls, which reach a height of 10 to 15 metres along a 2117 m circuit ringed with 71 towers.
 The walk along the top is continuous round the circuit, and features ten gates.
 These 3rd century walls are protected by UNESCO as a World Heritage Site.
 The bridge over the Miño is essentially of Roman date, though many repairs over the centuries have effaced its Roman character.

 Other sources suggest that the name Lucus Augusti comes from the Latin word Lucus, which means "sacred grove", or "sacred forest", as the city was founded on the place of a small grove.